Dipjyoti-Karmakar/Dipjyoti-Karmakar/README.md

 Built a ~3,100-line single-file app (`index.html`) using CSS custom properties and ES2020 modules.
 Connected Firebase Auth for Google sign-in and Cloud Firestore with `onSnapshot` listeners and 120ms debounced rendering to handle batch import bursts.
 Wrote a custom Canvas 2D trend chart with no charting library, including crosshair hover, gradient fill, and ARIA screen-reader labels.
 Added SheetJS for Excel/CSV import with auto column mapping, row validation, duplicate detection, and 450-op batch writes.
 Included a Service Worker and IndexedDB persistence for offline use.

 **Result**
 The app is live, installable as a PWA, and works fully offline.
-It includes real-time sync across devices, Excel import and export, a multi-view analytics dashboard covering net balance, category breakdown, monthly comparisons, and yearly overview with sparklines.
+It includes real-time sync across devices, Excel import and export, and a multi-view analytics dashboard covering net balance, category breakdown, monthly comparisons, and yearly overview with sparklines.
 Touch users get swipe-to-edit and swipe-to-delete.
 Undo on delete stays active for 5 seconds.
 Built across 56 commits.

 **Firestore Data Model**
 ```